mwcproject/docs/guides/receive_http_ngrok_qt-wallet.md

  1) Start NGrok
  2) Enable the HTTP Listener
  3) Request the Payment
- 4) Keep the Wallet open until the payment was received
+ 4) Dont close the wallet until the payment was received

 - **Download [Ngrok](https://ngrok.com/download) with no account on all plateforms** with the link below :